edutms/obsidian-vault/6 - Main Notes (Zettelkasten)/Crud.md

 In programming, CRUD stands for Create, Read, Update, Delete.

-It refers to the basic operations that can be performed on a database and that are fundamental for managing data in
+It refers to the basic operations that can be performed on a database and that are fundamental for managing data in mobile and web applications.

+This paradigm is important in:
+ - web app development
+ - API design
+ - Database management systems
+ - Software architecture